Traditional, untargeted marketing strategies lead to around a three percent conversion rate.

 Step 1: Create an ideal customer profile (ICP)

-An ICP is a framework of the kind of company or consumer you’d like to work with.
+An ICP is a framework for the kind of company or consumer you want to work with.
 This includes factors like size and location.
-Let’s say you’re a B2B business that’s in search of leads.
-When creating an ICP, ask yourself questions such as what industry your ideal client works in and how they spend most of their time.
+Let’s say you’re a B2B business searching for leads.
+When creating an ICP, ask yourself what industry your ideal client works in and how they spend most of their time.
 You should also consider the tools they use and the websites or newsletters they read.

 You also need to define the reasons your ideal customer needs your products.
-Maybe they’re growing or expanding their business and need your products to help them do so.
+Maybe they’re growing or expanding their business and need your products to help them.
 You now have a model of your perfect purchaser.

 This model will help you define which companies or consumers to target, improving conversion rates and increasing sales.
 You can still approach companies who fit your ICP less well, but be wary of investing too much time and money in pursuing them.

-ICPs can also help you refine your products and tailor your marketing to promote repeat business.
+ICPs can also help refine your products and tailor your marketing to promote repeat business.

 Step 2: Identify promising prospects

-Now that you know who you’re looking for, it’s time to actually find them.
+Now that you know who you’re looking for, it’s time to find them.
 You can make a list of ideal customers using your profile.
-Sticking with our B2B example, you would need to conduct some online research and make a list.
+Sticking with our B2B example, you must conduct some online research and make a list.
 This could be anything from 10 to 50 organizations suited to you and your products.